openvinotoolkit/open_model_zoo/demos/python_demos/asl_recognition_demo/README.md

 An example of file with class names can be found [here](./classes.json).

 > **NOTE**: To run the demo application with video examples of ASL gestures specify the `-s` key with valid path to the directory with video samples (you can find some ASL gesture video samples [here](https://github.com/intel-iot-devkit/sample-videos)).
 The name of each video sample should be the valid name of gesture from the `./classes.json` file.
-To navigate between samples use arrows key 'left' and 'right' for iterating next and previous respectively video sample.
+To navigate between samples use 'f' and 'b' buttom keys for iterating next and previous respectively video sample.

 ## Demo Output